VoiNetwork/governance/Proposal Submissions/Quiz Bot Incentive/Quiz Bot Incentive_Atsoc1993_20230910.md

 # Solution Approach
 - Introduce "Voi Buddy," a quiz bot on Discord.
 It presents Voi-related multiple choice questions and rewards correct answers with testnet Voi tokens.

 # Expected Impact & Outcomes for the Voi Community
 - Increased community engagement, better understanding of Voi and its associated technologies, and an interactive way to earn testnet Voi.

 # Technical Approach
-- Utilize Discord.py bot programming.
+- Utilize Discord.py for bot programming.
 - Integrate the bot with Voi's blockchain using existing Algorand SDK's to disburse tokens.
 - Implement a cooldown mechanism to prevent spamming and ensure fair token distribution.
+- Maintain/Update multiple choice questions, with a starting question set of 100 Voi related questions
 - Secure user data by linking the Discord ID with the Voi participation address
 - High user engagement in the quiz, increased knowledge of Voi among community members, and positive feedback regarding the interactive token earning process.